cotes2020/jekyll-theme-chirpy/_posts/2022-01-05-subtraction-more-fundamental-than-addition.md

 ---
-title: "Subtraction Is More Fundamental Than Addition"
+title: "Vector Subtraction Is More Fundamental Than Addition"
-description: "Or, how field theory doesn't leave us much choice"
+description: "Why subtraction is more general than addition in the sense of vectors"
 categories: [geometry]
 tags: [affine space]
 ---